legendu-net/blog/misc/content/2020-02-12-tips-on-pex.markdown

     it won't run on a Linux OS.
     You will get the following error message if you try to run the pex environment (generated on macOS) in a Linux OS.

+3. You can specify the version of Python interpreter using the option `--python-shebang` and/or the PEX_PYTHON environment variable.
+    The `--python-shebang` option allows you to specify an explicit shebang line (e.g. --python-shebang="/usr/bin/env python3")
+    and the `PEX_PYTHON` environment variable allows you to specify an explicit Python (e.g. PEX_PYTHON=python3.4)
+    even if the pex file says something else.

 > root@013f556f0076:/workdir# ./my_virtualenv.pex
 > Failed to execute PEX file.
 Needed manylinux2014_x86_64-cp-37-cp37m compatible dependencies for: